qinyia/Rad_RadKern_Fdbk_cmip56/README.md

 ## Description

-This repo is used to save feedbacks derived from (1) traditional Hansen or Gregory method (Gregory et al., 2004), (2) radiative kernel method (i.e., Soden et al., 2004).
+This repo is used to save feedbacks derived from (1) traditional Hansen or Gregory method (Gregory et al., 2004) -- RadFeedback, (2) radiative kernel method (i.e., Soden et al., 2004) -- RadKernFeedback.
 These data ared used in Qin et al. (2020).

 ### Experiments used
 These feedbacks derived from a series of CMIP experiments: